JulienDavat/sage-agg-experiments/README.md

 git submodule update
 cd ..
 ```
-Then for loading the sage server
+Then for loading the sage server (make sure to put your data in the right place before!)
 ```bash
 cd experiments/
 docker-compose up -d